lsuhpchelp/SIMPLE-MOD/README.md

 ### 2.2 Running in a Singularity image

-For any reason you cannot run it with Python on your system (e.g., lack of dependencies and you do not have the permission to install), you may also build a CAMP container image and run it with Singularity/Apptainer.
+If for any reason you cannot run it with Python on your system (e.g., lack of dependencies and you do not have the permission to install), you may also build a CAMP container image and run it with Singularity/Apptainer.
 The recipe is provided in `singularity.def`.
 To build it with Singularity/Appatainer, please run the below command in terminal:

 ```
 singularity build camp.sif singularity.def